lemonstener/mixerdb/readme.md

     - GET /cocktails/name/:name --> get single cocktail by name (exact match.
 Also displays ingredients)
     - GET /cocktails/like/:name --> get multiple cocktails that partially match the name

+3. Users:
+   - POST /register --> create a new account, returns a token
+   - POST /login --> login to account, returns a token
+   - GET /:name --> search a user by name
+   - GET /favorites/:id --> get favorite cocktails of user by id

 ## What is in this database

 **Total number of ingredients**: 481